openstack/pycadf/doc/source/specification/geolocations.rst

 ::

-   Example: ‘latitude’, ‘longitude’ and ‘region’ are all supplied as properties describing the same geolocation, the 'latitude' and 'longitude' properties' coordinate values should resolve to the same geographic location as described by the 'region'
+   Example: 'latitude', 'longitude' and 'region' are all supplied as properties describing the same geolocation, the 'latitude' and 'longitude' properties' coordinate values should resolve to the same geographic location as described by the 'region'